 4 - Avocado Oil

-Flavor Profile: It boasts a rich, buttery flavor that adds a unique touch to dishes.
+Flavor: It has a rich, buttery flavor that adds a unique touch to dishes.

 Usage Tips: With its high smoke point, avocado oil is an ideal candidate for frying, grilling, and roasting.
 It can be used in a 1:1 ratio in recipes calling for canola oil.

-Substitute Ratio: Exchange canola oil for avocado oil in a 1:1 ratio in most recipes.
+Substitute Ratio: Exchange canola oil for avocado oil in a 1:1 ratio in most recipes; for citrus-flavored swaps try lemon oil swaps for cooking and baking.

 5 - Vegetable Oil

-A blend of several plant-based oils, vegetable oil, with its versatile and neutral flavor profile, is a pantry staple for many home cooks.
-Whether used for sautéing, baking, or salad dressings, its light texture and high smoke point make it a go-to choice in the kitchen.
+A blend of several plant-based oils, vegetable oil, with its versatile and neutral flavor, is a pantry staple for many home cooks. (often a blend of soybean, corn, and sunflower oils) Whether used for sautéing, baking, or salad dressings, its light texture and high smoke point make it a go-to choice in the kitchen.

 Substitute Ratio: For recipes that call for canola oil, vegetable oil can be used in a 1:1 ratio.